04th July 2020

 There’s not one person who sets out to write a curriculum that lacks coherence and connectivity.
 Doing so would result in a lack of understanding, meaning and progression.
 Whether it’s for a publication or their school, everyone aspires to design a robust and well-connected curriculum framework.
-Without a coherent curriculum framework in place, we will isolate subjects, fail to develop concepts, forget to revisit skills and omit to plan for lessons that build on prior knowledge.
+Without a coherent curriculum framework in place, we will over-isolate subjects, fail to develop concepts, forget to revisit skills and omit to plan for lessons that build on prior knowledge.

 The problem is that articulating the coherence of our curricula can be incredibly complex.
 Not only do we need to explain how national curriculum content is organised, but also how the necessary skills, knowledge and concepts are introduced, built on over time, revisited and assessed.